zkVerify/zkverify-docs/docs/tutorials/06-how_to_run_a_node/02-run_using_docker/04-run_new_validator_node.md

 ## Register your node with the network

 In this section you can learn how to register a new validator on the blockchain.
 The operations described below must be performed just once.
 They consist of the submission of some extrinsics (transactions, in Substrate terminology) resulting in your node being able to author new blocks and consequently earn new tokens through staking mechanism.
 We will require the public keys for your validator to register it with the network.
-We need three keys: Babe, Grandpa, and ImOnline public keys.
-Babe and ImOnline keys can be generated with the sr25519 scheme while the Grandpa key can be generated using the ed25519 scheme.
+We need five keys: Babe, Para Validator, Para Assignment, Authority Discovery and Grandpa.
+Grandpa key can be generated with the ed25519 scheme while all the others can be generated using the sr25519 scheme.

 :::note